Tel.: +49 (0)271 740-4905

 Polytechnic University of

 I consider Siegen to be my second city, after Tirana, where I grew up and became an engineer.
-There is an excellent climate of cooperation at the Chair of Hydrokinetic Flow Machines, under the lead of the erudite professor Thomas Carolus.
+There is an excellent climate of cooperation at the Chair of Hydrokinetic Flow Machines, under the lead of the erudite Prof. Dr.-Ing.
+Thomas Carolus.
 I found the people of Siegen to be polite, warm, and always willing to help guests overcome any issues they might have during their visit.
 For me and my family, Siegen, and its University have become a very important part of our lives since we stayed there from 1997-1998.
-The fact that I had so many wonderful experiences, but now I also miss so many people is for me the greatest and most frustrating experience of my life abroad.
-I miss my partners at the institute of Siegen, everyone who works in the labs, dear people including Prof. Thomas Carolus, Frau Christine Krause and Dipl.Ing, Bernd Homrighausen.
+The fact that I had so many wonderful experiences, but now I also miss my partners at the institute of Siegen.
 I miss Siegen's beer, fresh summer, spring flowers of many colors, and above all, my friends.
 I hope to one day return for another visit to Siegen.

-Host at the University of Siegen: Prof. Dr. Stephan Habscheid
+Host at the University of Siegen: Univ.-Prof. Dr. Stephan Habscheid

-Professor of Germanistische Linguistik (German-Language Linguistics) at Tongji University, China.
+I am a Professor of Germanistische Linguistik (German Language Linguistics) at Tongji University, Shanghai, China.

 - Intercultural communication

 The purpose of my research visit is to make new projects at the background of a long-term research collaboration between the University of Siegen, Germany, and Tongji University, China.
 The main research objective is to research the biographies of Wilhelm von Humboldt and his philosophy of language.